 Following a quick break for calorie ingestion, the trail and the Continental Divide become one (imagine that, the Continental Divide Trail actually tracing the Continental Divide).

 It’s also noteworthy that we’ve officially entered the early afternoon and the sky is (still) free of clouds.
 Perhaps all of the wrath of Zeus business that had us cowering in our tents in the last section has officially come to an end (but probably not).

-The trail heads across a series of ridges that are (mostly) free of snow as we get closer to the day's main event, the Knife's Edge (ooooooh, so scary).
+The trail heads across a series of ridges that are (mostly) free of snow as we get closer to the day’s main event, the Knife’s Edge (oh, so scary).

-Navigation is a big consideration on the CDT and there are a number of different maps available.
-Most people use the CDT App (aka Guthook) (Android/iOS), but there are other maps available known colloquilly as “Ley Maps”.
+Navigation is a big consideration on the CDT and there are several different maps available.
+Most people use the FarOut, but there are other maps available known colloquially as “Ley Maps”.
 These maps are produced by thru-hiker Jonathan Ley and they detail some alternate routes and information not featured in the CDT app (more on Ley maps here).

 The Ley Maps tell us it’s possible to take the Divide here (aka stay on the ridge) instead of following the official CDT (which appears to do more snowy traversing).
 Ley says that the “difficult-looking notch” is indeed passible.
 We’re not sure what that means, but we decide to take our chances and stay high.

 We leave the trail and scramble up to the ridgeline where some easy hiking leads us to a rocky outcrop, beyond which we can now see the aforementioned notch (and Ley is right, it is difficult-looking).